hecmec/parse_wikt/README.md

 # parse_wikt
 Experminente mit wiktionary data api

-the wiktionary api returns json, but the main part is just unstructured text
+the wiktionary api returns json, but the rawContent of the Translation part is just unstructured text

 	{
 	  "English": {